-of stems and leaves, 1-2' wide and 1" high.
+of stems and leaves, typically 1-2' wide and 1" high.

+Tiny, mouse-ear-shaped, green and brown-speckled flowers.
 Each flower lasts one or two days.
-The flowers

 Spring and summer.

 in five compartments.

-Small, green, usually slender, arrowhead shaped leaves, 1-1.5" long, turn
+Small, green, usually slender, arrowhead shaped leaves, 1-1.5" long, which turn

 purple-brown in full sun and drought conditions.

-into its skin to ward off predators.
-This caterpillar can completely defoliate the plant, but the leaves will
+its skin to ward off predators.
+The caterpillar can completely defoliate the plant, but the leaves will

 Toxic / Danger:

-All parts of plant are toxic.
+All parts of this plant are toxic.